Polarization-based indices in quantum many-body systems: validity and extension beyond one dimension: higher dimensional systems

-where the Hamiltonian $H$ contains the uniform flux $\phi$ (we have neglected the energy difference within the quasi-degenerate ground states for simplicity).
-We have $\Delta E_k=O(1/L)$ in three dimensions.
+where the Hamiltonian $H$ contains the uniform flux $\phi$.
 This corresponds to Claim~\ref{claim:dE}.
 With use of Eqs.~\eqref{eq:UT2d} and \eqref{eq:dE2d}, we can repeat the same argument as in the previous sections.
-Then, we can derive Claim~\ref{claim:detZ} for the Hamiltonian with the flux $\phi$ under the same conditions, where $O(1/L)$ is replaced by $O(1/L^{4-d})$ with the dimensionality $d=2,3$.
-Claims~\ref{claim:Uq} and ~\ref{claim:Uq_gapless} follow from the approximate $\mathcal{T}$-symmetry and the almost orthogonality of the variational states, $\braket{\Psi_{k}|\mathcal{U}^q|\Psi_{k'}}=\delta_{kk'}+O(1/L)$~\cite{Tada2021}.
+Then, we can derive Claim~\ref{claim:detZ} for the Hamiltonian with the flux $\phi$ under the same conditions.
+Claims~\ref{claim:Uq} and ~\ref{claim:Uq_gapless} follow from the approximate $\mathcal{T}$-symmetry and the almost orthogonality of the variational states, $|\braket{\Psi_{k}|\mathcal{U}^q|\Psi_{k'}}|=\delta_{kk'}+O(1/L)$~\cite{Tada2021}.
 Therefore, our statements on the expectation values of $\mathcal{U}^q$ hold under the small flux in higher dimensions.
 Finally, we can extrapolate these results to the original flux free Hamiltonian, since the flux $\phi=O(1/L^2)$ is negligibly small and the time-reversal symmetry guarantees that the energy spectra are perturbatively robust to the flux.
-Indeed, it was shown that the spectra of the Hamiltonians with and without the flux are almost unchanged~\cite{Tada2021}.
+Indeed, it was shown that the spectra of the Hamiltonians with and without the flux are almost unchanged~\cite{Tada2021,Tada2025}.
 Therefore, when the flux free Hamiltonian has gapped degenerate ground states, the ground state expectation value of $\mathcal{U}^q$ under the flux $\phi$ is $|\braket{\Psi_0|\mathcal{U}^q|\Psi_0}|\to1$ in the thermodynamic limit.
 Similarly, $|\braket{\Psi_0|\mathcal{U}^q|\Psi_0}|\to0$ under the flux, when the flux free Hamiltonian is gapless.
-We can explicitly confirm these statements in concrete models as discussed in the supplemental materials~\cite{SM}.

-{\it Summary.} We have developed the scheme to distinguish between metals and insulators based on the quantized order parameters of the approximate symmetries.
-Our method will be useful in numerical calculations of finite size systems.
+From the above argument, we conclude that all of the Claims 1$\sim$4 holds even in higher dimensions with the replacement $U\to{\mathcal U}$ under the time-reversal symmetry.
+We can explicitly confirm these statements in concrete models as discussed in Appendix~\ref{app:2d}.